-Everyone dreams about clean and healthy skin, but pollution, oily complexion and makeup can worsen its condition and lead to pore clogging, and, as a result, to blackheads, whiteheads or acne.
-This chain of unfortunate events, though, can be stopped, but you have to act as soon as the black dots appear on your skin and even better, prevent them from surprising you.
+Everyone dreams about clean and healthy skin, but pollution, oily or combination skin and makeup can worsen its condition and lead to enlarged pores and their clogging and, as a result, to blackheads, whiteheads or acne.
+This can be stopped, but you have to act as soon as the black dots appear on your skin and even better, prevent them from surprising you.
 There are lot of options to implement into your skincare to improve it and you have to focus on your pores and learn how can they be effectively removed.
 Most experts’ advice is to be consistent and regularly exfoliate your skin, but this is far more complex.
 So, read on to get to know the details!

 What are blackheads?

-Blackhead, also known as a comedo, is an oxidized mixture of impurities - simply, it is an open pore (hair follicle) which becomes clogged with oil, skin cells and bacteria and turns black under the influence of the air.
-Blackheads usually appear on nose, forehead and chin.
+A blackhead, also known as a comedo, is an oxidized mixture of impurities - simply, it is an open pore (hair follicle) which becomes clogged with excess oil, dead skin cells and bacteria, and turns black under the influence of the air.

 What is the difference between whiteheads and blackheads?

-Both sit in your pores, and both are caused by the residues of makeup, dead skin cells, and sebum, but whiteheads are in closed pores (literally white lumps resulting in breakouts), whereas blackheads – the ugly, tiny black spots - reside in the open pores (and thus become oxidized).
+Both sit deep in your pores, and both are caused by the residues of makeup, dead skin cells, and sebum, but whiteheads are in closed pores (literally white lumps resulting in breakouts), whereas blackheads – the ugly, tiny black spots - reside in the open pores (and thus become oxidized).

 Why does it happen?

-Hair follicles secrete sebum thanks to sebaceous glands.
-It protects your skin and moisturises it with oil.
+Hair follicles produce sebum thanks to sebaceous glands.
+They protect your skin and moisturise it with oil.
 It is especially important for dry skin as it prevents it from losing water.
-The excess of sebum, however, can lead to several skin conditions such as oily skin, which gives you an unhealthy look, or blackheads and acne, which are the results of clogging of pores and coming into contact with oxygen.
-Mind you, that the secretion of the sebum is an ongoing process which aims at protecting the surface of the skin, hence is not bad for you, and you shouldn’t be too harsh on your skin or try to stop it.
-The excess of sebum with dirt and residues of makeup clog pores, and become nonetheless a problem which you should accurately treat with the help of proper products good for a given skin type.
+The excess of sebum, however, can lead to several skin conditions such as oily skin, which gives you an unhealthy look, or blackheads and acne.
+You can try to reduce it, but mind you, that the oil production is an ongoing process which aims at protecting the surface of the skin, hence is not bad for you, and you shouldn’t be too harsh on your skin trying to mattify it.
+Yet, the excess of sebum with dirt and residues of makeup clog pores, and become nonetheless a problem which you should accurately treat with the help of proper products good for a given skin type.
 It’s especially problematic for acne prone skin, since the excess sebum may make your condition worse.

 Proper blackheads treatment

-First things first – don’t overdo with squeezing blackheads, as it may lead to inflammation, scarring and spread of bacteria!
-Although it might be hard to resist, you should leave this task to an extraction facial specialist.
-There is however a way to do it at home with your fingers covered with a tissue (because, let’s face it, you hands can transfer a lot of bacteria) but we urge you to focus only on the oldest, hence the blackest, blackheads – new ones tend to be quite resistant to squeezing, and thus prone to irritation and contamination.
+First, don’t overdo with squeezing blackheads, as it may lead to inflammation, scarring and spread of bacteria!
+You should leave this task to a professional extraction facial specialist.
+If, however, you really need to do it, do it with your fingers covered with a tissue (because you hands can transfer a lot of bacteria) but we urge you to choose only on the oldest (the blackest) blackheads – new ones tend to be resistant to squeezing, and thus prone to irritation and contamination.
 If in doubt, whether or not you’re doing it right, avoid the urge to pick the blackheads.

-Prior to this process, take a hot bath or shower, or simply lean your face over the bowl of hot water to let the steam open the pores.
-Remember to squeeze around the pore – doing it only on the same two sides of the pore may be painful and lead to breaking of the walls of the follicle.
-If the blackhead is not coming out, don’t try to force it.
-Since it often happens that blackheads are stubborn and don’t come out easily, this process may lead to inflammation.
+Prior to this process, take a bath or shower, or lean your face over the bowl of hot water to let the steam loosen the pores.
+Remember to squeeze around the pore – putting too much pressure only on the same sides of the pore may be painful and can break the fine walls of the follicle.
+If the blackhead is not coming out, don’t push it – better wait a couple of days before doing it again.
 It’s better to book a visit at beautician’s (especially if you have sensitive skin) for a pore cleansing treatment done by an expert who will do it skilfully and gently to your skin.

-However, regular visits can be costly, therefore you should definitely try some do-it-yourself methods!
-With help of well-matched cosmetics and systematic washing and scrubbing routine, you can combat oily skin and clogged pores.
-Here are some dos and don’ts of blackhead removal.
+However, regular visits can cost you a lot of money, therefore you should try some do-it-yourself methods!
+With help of well-matched cosmetics and systematic purifying and scrubbing routine, you can combat oily skin and clogged pores.
+The key is to follow some dos and don’ts of blackhead removal.

-- Balance the pH – use a pore-closing toner after you wash your face with gel and water will help normalise your skin condition.
+- Balance the pH – using a pore-closing toner after you wash your face with gel and water will help normalise your skin condition.
 Making your skin regain its neutral pH will prepare your skin for a next step, which is a moisturiser.

-- Exfoliate – use a mild exfoliant, or a soft silicone brush, or an enzymatic peeling in form of mask that will gently exfoliate your skin if you have sensitive or prone to redness skin at least twice a week to remove dead skin cells that may clog your pores.
-Go for cosmetics with AHA (alpha-hydroxy-acids) ingredients, like lactic acid that absorbs the oil, allows for best blackhead removal, while using BHA (beta hydroxy acids), like salicylic acid, which enhances the exfoliation of outer layer of your skin cells.
+- Exfoliate – use a mild exfoliant, or a soft silicone brush, or an enzymatic peeling in form of mask that will gently exfoliate your skin if you have sensitive or prone to redness skin (regularly, twice a week) to remove dead skin cells that may clog your pores.
+Applying cosmetics with AHA (alpha-hydroxy-acids) ingredients, like lactic acid that absorbs the oil, allows for best blackhead removal, while using BHA (beta hydroxy acids), like salicylic acid, enhances the exfoliation of outer layer of your skin cells.
 Read more about the wholesome properties of salicylic acid here.

-- Overdo with salicylic acid – although it is recommended to incorporate this acid in your exfoliating routine, you should be careful since this substance may dehydrate your skin and lead to overproduction of sebum.
-Once or twice a week will be sufficient, if not too much – observe your skin and if you see that it starts scaling, put salicylic acid away for a while.
+- Overdo with salicylic acid – although it is recommended to use an exfoliant with this acid, you should be careful since it may dehydrate your skin and lead to excessive production of sebum.
+Once or twice a week will be sufficient, if not too much – observe your skin and if you see that it starts scaling, skip salicylic acid for a while.

 If you’ve neglected your pores for years, it might be a good idea to book a visit at dermatologist’s first.
 Blackheads on face are upsetting, make your skin look unhealthy and can cause further skin conditions, therefore you should do your best to close your pores and don’t let them become clogged.
-Keep in mind, though, that this is not a one-time process.
-Even if you succeed and remove your blackheads entirely, they will reappear after couple of weeks again, so you should make pore cleaning routine your habit.
+You need to understand, though, that this is not a one-time process.
+Even if you succeed and remove your blackheads entirely, they will return after couple of weeks again, so you should make pore cleaning routine your daily habit.